by Rob Lundberg

 The Christmas holiday season is a upon us and knowing the reason for the season, this is a wonderful opportunity to share those reasons.
 The exciting part is that though miracles are a challenge to skeptics, we have a wonderful opportunity to share the miracle of the virgin birth.
 In this post, a couple of weeks before the holiday, I want to take some time to address the significance of Jesus’ virgin birth.

-With all the attacks on the New Testament over the last few years, I thought I would post the material again.
+With all the attacks on the New Testament from liberals and sadly, even evangelicals, over the last few years, I thought I would post the material again.
 However, before we “go there”, many of the mythologies that claim to have “savior/virgin birth stories” are either forgeries, or fabrications that have been well after, even centuries of the prophecies and one hundred to two hundred years following the actual historical events.
 In either case, none of the mythology stories have a single shred of salvific value, since they were based on “myth.”

 The Virgin Birth, Fulfilled Prophecy: